 Just because you meet with potential prospects and current customers on a regular basis doesn’t mean you really know their issues and concerns.

-Understanding the needs and drivers of each persona in e.g. the Decision Making Unit (DMU) allows you to tailor your messaging to answer the issues they face at each stage in the buyer’s journey.
-There’s no point in providing top of the funnel, awareness based information to “Andrea the Accountant” when she needs to have an in-depth understanding of your financing offer.
+Understanding the needs and drivers of each persona in e.g. the Decision Making Unit (DMU) allows you to tailor your messaging to answer the issues they face at each stage of the buyer’s journey.
+There’s no point in providing top of the funnel, awareness-based information to “Andrea the Accountant” when she needs to have an in-depth understanding of your financing offer.